Confucius: Early life

-It is thought that Confucius was born on September 28, 551 BCE, in Zou (陬, in modern Shandong province).
+It is thought that Confucius was born on 28 September 551 BCE, in Zou (陬, in modern Qufu, Shandong).
 The area was notionally controlled by the kings of Zhou but effectively independent under the local lords of Lu, who ruled from the nearby city of Qufu.
 His father Kong He (or Shuliang He) was an elderly commandant of the local Lu garrison.
 His ancestry traced back through the dukes of Song to the Shang dynasty which had preceded the Zhou.
 Traditional accounts of Confucius's life relate that Kong He's grandfather had migrated the family from Song to Lu.
+Not all modern scholars accept Confucius's descent from Song nobility.

 Kong He died when Confucius was three years old, and Confucius was raised by his mother Yan Zhengzai (顏徵在) in poverty.
 His mother later died at less than 40 years of age.
-At age 19 he married Lady Qiguan (亓官氏), and a year later the couple had their first child, their son Kong Li (孔鯉).
+At age 19, he married Lady Qiguan (亓官氏), and a year later the couple had their first child, their son Kong Li (孔鯉).
 Qiguan and Confucius later had two daughters together, one of whom is thought to have died as a child and one was named Kong Jiao (孔姣).

 Confucius was educated at schools for commoners, where he studied and learned the Six Arts.

 Confucius was born into the class of shi (士), between the aristocracy and the common people.
 He is said to have worked in various government jobs during his early 20s, and as a bookkeeper and a caretaker of sheep and horses, using the proceeds to give his mother a proper burial.
 When his mother died, Confucius (aged 23) is said to have mourned for three years, as was the tradition.